Structure, Functionality, and Bioceramics - Design Principles for High Performance

 alpha = 1 - (1 - np.sqrt(kt))**3

-alpha = np.clip(alpha, 0, 1) # Limit to 0-1 range
+alpha = np.clip(alpha, 0, 1) # Restrict to the 0-1 range

 return alpha

-# Ginstling-Brounshtein equation (another diffusion model)
+# Ginstling-Brounshtein equation (an alternative diffusion model)

 def gb_model(t, k):